⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 iPhone

-Flagship smartphone product line generating the majority of hardware revenue.
+Flagship smartphone line, consistently driving a majority of hardware revenue.

 Services

-Subscription services, App Store commissions, AppleCare, and licensing.
+Subscriptions, App Store commissions, AppleCare, and digital content sales.

 Mac